slantwebtech/react-client/README.md

-# my-app
+# react-client

-Describe my-app here.
+This is react client crud app